Curriculum

 These in person classes will explore medicinal plant communities in the wild and garden.
 Students will learn basic botany, plant identification, and how to grow medicinal plants through the lens of ecosystems and interrelationship.
 This class will cover how to harvest sustainably while also maximizing potency of the medicinal actions of the herbs.
 We will look critically at what the dominant culture teaches us about how to relate to plants, and together learn to shift our lens as being a part of and of benefit to the earth as our priority.

-Time: 13 hours in person.
+Time: 13 hours live

 • Making Herbal Preparations